RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

   source_flow:
   Used to identify the source flow for this flow.
 This can be identified via an object (Flow), name (str), or id (str or uuid).
+  run_now:
+  Used to specify if the flow should run immediately at publish time.
+The default behavior is 'True'.

 **Raises**: